GitHub Actions Workflows

 push:

-branches: [main] # Only triggers on push, not manually!
+branches: [main] # Only triggers on push, not on demand

 jobs: